Spring Garden Revival

 Soil Testing & Preparation Requirements for Plainville's Glacial Till Soils

-Plainville’s soils are primarily glacial till, sandy outwash, and areas of rocky shallow or marine clay, with a typical acidic pH of 5.5-6.5.
-Before seeding, soil testing through the UMass Soil and Plant Nutrient Testing Laboratory is recommended to determine nutrient needs and pH adjustment.
-To raise pH to the optimal 6.5-7.0, apply 50-100+ lbs of lime per 1000 sq ft.
-Incorporate 2-4 inches of compost into the top 6-8 inches of soil to improve fertility and structure.
+Plainville’s soils are predominantly glacial till, sandy outwash, and areas of rocky shallow or marine clay, with a naturally acidic pH of 5.5-6.5.
+Before seeding, submit a sample to the UMass Soil and Plant Nutrient Testing Laboratory to determine nutrient needs and pH adjustment.
+To raise pH to the optimal 6.5-7.0 range, apply 50-100+ lbs of lime per 1000 sq ft.
+Incorporate 2-4 inches of compost into the top 6-8 inches of soil to improve structure and fertility.
 Relieve compaction by aerating or tilling to a depth of 4-6 inches.
 Always contact Dig Safe (811) at least 72 hours before any soil disturbance to ensure underground utility safety.
-For local soil maps, consult the USDA Web Soil Survey.
+For local soil mapping, consult the USDA Web Soil Survey.

 • Full Sun: 40% Kentucky bluegrass, 35% perennial ryegrass, 25% tall fescue